 We've turned an obsession in to a business!
 Here at The Chilli Alchemist, we live and breathe chillies and making delicious and unique chilli products is a very healthy outlet for our obession.
 We like to think that we know a fair amount about the delicious fiery fruits and each sauce we make is designed around the flavour notes of each chilli we use.
 Many cultures use chilli primarily for flavour and recognise the heat as secondary to the taste, something we agree with.
 Therefore, we don't go overboard with our heat levels and ensure that each sauce is a perfect blend of ingredients that compliment the chilli and add great variety to your meals.
 We only use fresh, whole chillies or a little dried chilli if using smoked peppers.
 We don't use chilli mash (which is a cheap and often salty way of preserving the fruits) or any products that do not meet with our high standards.
-We source the freshest ingredients we can find and have a great network of quality suppliers for all ingredients.
+We locally source the freshest ingredients we can find and have a great network of quality local suppliers for all ingredients.

 As for the method behind the sauces, The Chilli Alchemist takes hygiene and safety very seriously.
-The sauces have been independently, microbiologically tested by a UKAS accredited laboratory in order to determine their safety, opened & unopened shelf life and provide peace of mind.
+Our sauces have been independently, microbiologically tested by a UKAS accredited laboratory in order to determine their safety, opened & unopened shelf life and provide peace of mind.
 Furthermore, The Chilli Alchemist has been consistantly awarded the top Food Hygiene Rating of 5 by the Food Standards Authority and is regulated by Trading Standards and Weights & Measures.
 Our hygiene certification can be verified here: http://www.scoresonthedoors.org.uk/business/the-chilli-alchemist-kingswood-south-gloucestershire-1054764.html

 Whilst you are reading this on a website, please check out the events section to see where The Chilli Alchemist is next trading with the travelling apothecary as it is well worth a visit.

 Contrary to what some may think, The Chilli Alchemist bares no association with the occult, dark magic, devil worship or anything similar.
 Our theme is centred on the old chemistry developed by the alchemists which is why we use bulbous bottles, corks, wax sealing and test tubes in our range of products.
 You will not (nor will you ever) find any reference to religious themes such as hell, the devil, evil etc. Each product we make has its own alchemical symbol which can occasionally be confused to be runes (which they are not).
 We only use symbols relating to the product such as heat (a plain triangle) & ginger (two ‘z’ letters linked by lines).
 Symbols associated with evil, such as inverted pentagrams, will never appear on our products.
-We just want to make quality chilli-based products provided in attractive packaging that has a blend of medieval chemistry.
+We just want to make quality chilli-based products provided in attractive packaging that has a hint of medieval chemistry.

 A little history for you…